- Mask Definition

 - Additional Mask and Face Covering Documents

-Carleton has updated its Mask Policy to comply with the Mandatory Mask By-law adopted by the City of Ottawa and the recommendations of public health officials.
+Carleton has updated its Mask Policy to comply with the Mandatory Mask use required by the Stage 3 Order and the bylaw adopted by the City of Ottawa and the recommendations of public health officials.

 The Mask Policy defines a mask as “a cloth (non-medical) Mask, medical Mask or other face coverings, (e.g., bandana, a scarf or cloth), for filtering respiratory droplets that securely covers the nose, mouth, and chin and is in contact with the surrounding face without gapping”.